 Brother also produce a cutting machine called the Design and Cut.
 This is usually a cheaper model and as far as I can see does not scan…. let me know if this isn’t correct.
 The ability to scan is one of the Scan N Cut’s key features.
 I would choose a Scan N Cut over a Design N Cut.

-Another point to keep in mind is that the DX model is Brother’s latest flagship model and the CM range may possibly be nearing the end of production.
+Another point to remember is that the DX model is Brother’s latest flagship model and the CM range is at end of production.